 Adolescents often need an outlet to express their experiences at home, school, and with friends.
 Dr. Napawan holds this developmental stage in mind, as teens often are struggling with autonomy and dependence.
 Often there are social pressures that begin to appear at this age.
 Dr. Napawan works directly with this age group in order to determine their own goals, as she provides parenting support.
 She often works with adolescents navigating identity issues, racial issues, challenges with friends, academic challenges, teens coping with divorce, anxiety-related symptoms, and history of trauma.

-Dr. Napawan received extensive training throughout her graduate school conducting comprehensive psychological evaluations, at community mental health agencies, school-based programs, and hospital settings including Chinatown Child Development Center, Oakes' Children Center, and Children's Hospital Oakland.
+Dr. Napawan is experienced in conducting comprehensive psychological evaluations, at community mental health agencies, school-based programs, and hospital settings including Chinatown Child Development Center, Oakes' Children Center, and Children's Hospital Oakland (CHO).
 She received specialized training in assessing Autism Spectrum Disorder while at UCSF Langley-Porter's Autism Clinic and Children's Hospital Oakland's Autism Clinic.
 She also received specialized training in ADHD evaluations while at CHO.

 Autism Spectrum Therapy